Frequently Asked Questions

 How much will fares cost?

-As part of the FTA Grant Process, NICTD is preparing a financial plan to evaluate different funding strategies and determine West Lake’s zoned fare structure.
+NICTD is preparing a financial plan to evaluate different funding strategies and determine West Lake’s zoned fare structure.

 Effects